andamira/numera/README.md

 Numeric types and operations, numeric systems, numerals, number theory…

-# Status
+## Status

-- This is an experimental work in progress.
+This is an experimental work in progress.
 The API can and will keep changing.

+Currently only the Integer & NonZeroInteger ops are implemented.